awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Zeppelin 0\.7\.2

 **New Features**
-+ Added the ability to specify a custom Amazon Linux AMI when you create a cluster\.
++ Added the ability to specify a customAmazon Linux AMI when you create a cluster\.
 For more information, see [Using a Custom AMI](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html)\.

 **Changes, Enhancements, and Resolved Issues**
 + **HBase**